jwtowner/wizard/README.md

-# (primal autoconf)
+# Wizard
-#### *Automatic software source package configuration library*
+#### *Automatic software source package configuration*

 #### Overview

-This is a library for Scheme (R7RS-small) that provides a portable and fully-functional alternative to GNU Autoconf for software source configuration.
+This is a library for Scheme (R7RS-small) that provides a portable and functional alternative to GNU Autoconf for software source configuration.

 Primal Autoconf is known to work on the following Scheme implementations:

+- Chibi Scheme
 - Chicken Scheme
-- Chibi Scheme

 #### Status